proxima-one/docs/Introduction.md

 ![](assets/overall-architecture.png)

 ### Index Nodes
 The index node is responsible for connecting the queries to the correct "subgraph".
-They will maintain a smart contract index of subgraphs with bootstraps, and eventually be responsible for dealing with payments and subscriptions.
+They will maintain a smart contract index of subgraphs, and eventually be responsible for dealing with payments and subscriptions.
 The index of subgraphs will be represented as a smart contract on Ethereum through the testnet phase.
 Eventually the index will be migrated to a higher throughput chain, like the tendermint sidechain on Cosmos.

 *Note: the index nodes do not actually store any "subgraphs", they simply connect to subgraphs stored by the query nodes.*